naoufal/react-native-touch-id/README.md

 # react-native-local-auth

 Authenticate users with Touch ID, with optional fallback to passcode (if TouchID is unavailable or not enrolled).
-Most of the code and documentation is originally from [react-native-touch-id](https://github.com/naoufal/react-native-touch-id), but [naoufal](https://github.com/naoufal) and I decided fallback to passcode didn't belong in [react-native-touch-id](https://github.com/naoufal/react-native-touch-id).
+Most of the code and documentation is originally from [react-native-touch-id](https://github.com/naoufal/react-native-touch-id), but together with [naoufal](https://github.com/naoufal) we decided that fallback to passcode didn't belong in [react-native-touch-id](https://github.com/naoufal/react-native-touch-id).

 ## Documentation
 - [UI](https://github.com/tradle/react-native-local-auth#ui)